hihumanzone/Markdown/README.md

 | Math rendering | ✅ | ✅ | ✅ | ✅ |
 | Themes | ✅ | ✅ | ✅ | ✅ |

-## License

-This project is open source.
-Please check the repository for license details.

 ## Support

 For issues, feature requests, or questions: